simdjson/simdjson/doc/basics.md

 The UTF-8 validation function merely checks that the input is valid UTF-8: it works with strings in general, not just JSON strings.

+Your input string does not need any padding.
+Any string will do.
+The `validate_utf8` function does not do any memory allocation on the heap, and it does not throw exceptions.

 C++17 Support
 -------------